univention/ucsschool-id-connector/docs/admin.rst

 Currently only the Kelvin API is supported.

 .. note::
-  This of course only makes sense if the target system is in a different domain, because otherwise users and groups are synced with other UCS mechanisms.
+  This only makes sense if the sender and target systems are in a different domains, because in the same domain users and groups already get synced using other UCS mechanisms.

-Install the |KLV| api on each target system:
+Install the |KLV| API on each target system:

 .. code-block:: bash